Q88 - Voyage Estimator

 image-20250627-075628.png

-• Top row (highlighted in red): displays the current results for the voyage.
+• The top row (highlighted in red): displays the current results for the voyage.

-• Bottom row (highlighted in yellow): displays the variances as you make changes to the estimate in either green/red fonts.
+• The bottom row (highlighted in yellow): displays the variances as you make changes to the estimate in either green/red fonts.

 • +/- link: provides access to the Sensitivity Analysis tool and a “Clear” link that clears out the bottom (variances) row.